cabal-club/cable/readme.md

 #### 5.4.4 Deduplication
-A client who is also an intermediary peer MAY elect to perform deduplication on the behalf of a requestor, in order to reduce redundant retransmission of post or hash data (Post Response and Hash Response, respectively).
+A client who is also an intermediary peer MAY elect to perform deduplication on the behalf of a requester, in order to reduce redundant retransmission of post or hash data (Post Response and Hash Response, respectively).

 For example, consider a client `A` sends a request to `B` with `ttl = 1`, who